Skip to main content

 Managed deployment tools

 You can deploy Grunt with common software distribution platforms such as Intune, SCCM, or similar tooling.
 These rollouts normally use the per-machine model above.
+You can also deploy the default per-user installer through Intune or another MDM tool when the assignment runs in the user’s Windows context.
+This keeps Grunt under %LOCALAPPDATA%, writes settings to HKEY_CURRENT_USER, and preserves the per-user update model.

 Prerequisites

 Grunt is self-contained and bundles its own .NET runtime.
 There are no external runtime prerequisites to install on the target machine.
-Previous versions required the VSTO Runtime and .NET Framework 4.7.2.
-These are no longer needed for the current release.

 Common blockers